Preparing your Property to Sell

 • DE-CLUTTER.
 The less “stuff” in your home, the easier it is for buyers to envision their things in those spaces.
 Any non-essential items should be removed from closets, counters, cupboards, packed in boxes, and stored somewhere.
 The garage is a fine place, but so is something off-site.
 All this stuff will have to be packed at some point anyway, so get a jump on it and you’ll thank yourself later.

 • If anything needs repairs, repair it!
 It would be a shame to have a deal die because of minor issues like leaky faucets, sticky doors and windows, cracked drywall, clogged drains, etc. Remember buyers will likely have inspections, and all such items will be revealed.
+To avoid any complications, consider scheduling tmv servicing to ensure everything is in top condition before the inspection.
 The goal here is to lessen the likelihood of any objections or re-negotiating based on inspection results.

 • Make sure all light bulbs are functioning.
 This is painfully easy and makes a huge difference.
 Fixtures should also be clean and in good shape.
 Don’t forget the exterior.